SuperDARN/DDWG/meetings/workshop_reports/Krieger_ddwg_2020.md

 ## Activity over the past year
 1. Still doing online distribution, no hard drives requested
+1. VT has purchased and set up two new NAS systems in Jan/Feb 2020, each has roughly 73TB capacity.
+The group expects they may be able to purchase an additional two NAS systems to contain 1993 to 2018 data, this data is currently on two RAID arrays set up in 2012/13, with at least one failed disk among them.
 1. Sessai/Yuka retrieved DAT files
 1. Judy retrieved DAT files
 1. 'Deletions' directory made available on Globus